Ted Striphas: The Late Age of Print

 The Late Age of Print is Striphas's best-known and best-selling work, published by Columbia University Press.
 The book discusses technological innovations in printing and publishing, such as Google's book scanning and Amazon's Kindle.
-In addition, The Late Age of Print discusses the inevitability of the Borders Bookstore bankruptcy and subsequent closure.
+In addition, The Late Age of Print discusses the inevitability of the Borders bankruptcy and subsequent closure.
 The book has received generally positive reviews from The Guardian and other sources.

 Striphas's blog continues discussion of the critical and technological issues raised in The Late Age of Print.
 The blog has received praise from Canadian Broadcasting Corporation and other sources.

 Awards

 He received the 2010 Book of the Year Award from the National Communication Association's Critical Cultural Studies Division for The Late Age of Print.